To apply for IACP First Time Accreditation an applicant must:

 3. Have completed a core Counselling / Psychotherapy course - IACP Accredited Counselling / Psychotherapy Course or equivalent.
 The criteria for non IACP Accredited courses are listed below.

-4. Have completed 450 hours of client contact work after successful completion of core course
+4. Have completed 450 hours of client contact work after successful completion of core course with an Accredited Supervisor (IACP, BACP or IAHIP)

 A) The 450 hours of client contact work must cover a variety of presenting issues